instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ### Protocol considerations

 Existing best practices are recommended for final implementation:
-1. Message level ping-pongs.
+1. Message level ping-pongs, since it is the most reliable way to detect connection loss.
-2. Reconnects.
+2. Reconnects, since [RTCPeerConnection] always outlives WebSocket connection in cases of network issues, and both parts should know when to dispose related resources.
-3. Transactions.
+3. Transactions, so each part will receive answers to all request sent, and be able to know if request was processed correctly or caused some kind of error.
-4. Using custom Close Frame Status Codes.
+4. Using custom Close Frame Status Codes, to implement reliable send-and-close.

 Transactions: